SeanKilleen/SantaSleigh/README.md

 A journey into Test automation and TDD for the [2021 C# Advent](https://www.csadvent.christmas/)

-Meant to accompany the blog post at (TODO: link to blog post)
+Meant to accompany the blog post at <https://seankilleen.com/2021/12/santa-sleigh/>

 ## Choose Your Own Adventure